 SECTION 1 Lasso Healthcare MSA contacts

 (how to contact us, including how to reach Member

-Services at the plan)
+Services)

 How to contact our plan's Member Services

 For assistance with claims, billing or member card questions, please call or write to Lasso Healthcare MSA Member Services.
 We will be happy to help you.